nazavode/zirkon/docs/source/first-steps.rst

 Creating a Config
 =================

-Creating a *Config* object is simple:
+Creating a *Config* object is easy:

  >>> from zirkon.config import Config
  >>> config = Config()